 Shahzad Malik, a resident of Chaklala Scheme-III, said that the price of mutton increased from Rs2500 per kg to Rs3000 before Eid days and the price of beef jumped up from Rs1700 to Rs2000 per kg.

 When contacted, All Pakistan Jamiatul Quresh Meat Welfare Association Chairman Khursheed Qureshi said that the prices of meat increased as there was shortage of livestock in the country.
 He said that the federal government allowed export of meat to the Middle East during the tense situation in the region and it created shortage in the country.
-He said that the government should ban the meat export otherwise the prices of animals will increase further in coming days.
+He said that the government should ban the meat export, otherwise, the prices of animals will increase further in coming days.

 “To control the meat prices, the government should impose a ban on wedding meals and reinforce one dish on marriages and impose ban on export of meat to bridge the gap of demand and supply in the country,” he said.

-He said that butchers had no option but to increase the prices of meat because they bought goats and cows at higher prices and would not able to sell it at lower prices.
+He said that butchers had no option but to increase the prices of meat because they bought goats and cows at higher prices and would not be able to sell it at lower prices.

 Published in Dawn, March 20th, 2026